wecox2020/KDTrees/README.md

 neighbors" that a given `KDPoint` can have.
 Consult the lecture slides for more information on what we mean by that.

+Note that your `BoundedPriorityQueue` will need to be `Iterable`, with fail-fast iterators.

 ### PR-QuadTree

 The following figure contains a UML diagram that shows the structure